Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Semeyniy (123, Shakirov St.)

 One of the few places where Osh-style plov is served in portions.
-While it is not the best way to enjoy it (better to order in kilos), it is still quite decent.
+While it is not the best way to enjoy it (it is better to order in kilos), it is still quite decent.

 Where to Eat Lagman?